zenml-io/zenml/docs/book/how-to/configuring-zenml/secret-management.md

 Sometimes you may need to change the external provider or location where secrets values are stored by the Secrets Store.
 The immediate implication of this is that the ZenML server will no longer be able to access existing secrets with the new configuration until they are also manually copied to the new location.
 Some examples of such changes include:

 * switching Secrets Store back-end types (e.g. from internal SQL database to AWS Secrets Manager or Azure Key Vault)
-* switching back-end locations (e.g. changing the AWS Secrets Manager account or region, GCP Secret Manager project or Azure Key Vault vault).
+* switching back-end locations (e.g. changing the AWS Secrets Manager account or region, GCP Secret Manager project or Azure Key Vault's vault).

 In such cases, it is not sufficient to simply reconfigure and redeploy the ZenML server with the new Secrets Store configuration.
 This is because the ZenML server will not automatically migrate existing secrets to the new location.
 Instead, you should follow a specific migration strategy to ensure that existing secrets are also properly migrated to the new location with minimal, even zero downtime.